RosinSmoke/ftscalc/README.md

 ###Usage

-Put _input.txt_ data file into the same folder with _points.exe_ and _"output"_ folder.
+Put _input.txt_ data file into the same folder with _points.exe_.
 By default calculations are done in Euclidean distance, but you may set the metric adding 1, 2, 3 or 4 as launch key in console (Euclidean, taxicab, taxicab in custom coordinate system and chessboard distance accordingly).

 Input points' coordinates should be formatted like